AshishKumarUK/GamepadBatteryStatus/README.md

            Grid.Column="3"/>
 ```

-**Note:** The automatic replacement will only show when system battery is disabled, so you don't need to hide the original battery element.
+Note: In most themes (including PS5 Reborn), you don’t need to hide the original battery.
+We bind its DataContext to our `PowerStatus` and hide it when the controller disconnects.

-### For Manual System Battery Replacement (Alternative)
+### Manual system battery replacement (Alternative)
-If you prefer to manually control when DualSense battery is shown, you can use the manual replacement:

-1. **Hide the original system battery** by setting its visibility to `Collapsed` or removing it from your theme.

-2. **Add the DualSense system battery replacement** in the same location:
+If a theme doesn’t expose the standard battery controls, you can place our element manually and hide the theme’s:
 ```xml
 <ContentControl
     playnite:PluginHostElement.SourceName="DualSenseSystemBattery"